OceanParcels/Lagrangian_diags/docs/index.rst

         :class-card: intro-card
         :shadow: md

-        The core of Lagrangian diagnostics are the analysis notebooks.
+        The core of Lagrangian Diagnostics are the analysis notebooks.
 They contain examples and explanations of of the different techniques and tools.

         +++